JoGorska/mileage-tracker/README.md

 [#82](https://github.com/JoGorska/mileage-tracker/issues/82) As a new user I can see explanation on page 404 so that get back to the right page

+### User Stories for next relese

+The following user stories were marked as to be planned for next relese:

+#### Month / Year report app
+[#4](https://github.com/JoGorska/mileage-tracker/issues/4) As a driver I can have option to get an annual report so that submit my mileage to HRMC

+[#21](https://github.com/JoGorska/mileage-tracker/issues/21) As a worker I can have additional safety measures, when accessing the reporting so that if unauthorised person gets hold of my phone, when I am logged in, they don't have access to historic data

+#### Timesheet / sheduling app
+[#5](https://github.com/JoGorska/mileage-tracker/issues/5) As a worker I can upload my monthly schedule so that see when is my day off and what time I start work

+[#6](https://github.com/JoGorska/mileage-tracker/issues/6) As a worker I can have my schedule automatically applied to the future months so that I know what day off I will have in a few months time

+[#7](https://github.com/JoGorska/mileage-tracker/issues/7) As a worker I can print out monthly time sheets on the basis on my schedule so that submit monthly timesheets to myemployer

+[#8](https://github.com/JoGorska/mileage-tracker/issues/8) As a worker I can edit monthly time sheet report so that put down the extra days I was off so the report is accurate

+#### SMS communication with driver
+[#9](https://github.com/JoGorska/mileage-tracker/issues/9) As a worker I can receive SMS reminders so that I remember to switch the app on before starting the shift

+[#10](https://github.com/JoGorska/mileage-tracker/issues/10) As a worker I can receive sms reminders so that that monthly mileage report is due to be submitted to my employer

+#### Employer app or employer access to admin page
+[#11](https://github.com/JoGorska/mileage-tracker/issues/11) As a employer I can see the recorded mileage of each worker so that I could see if someone is behind with their mileage tracking

+[#12](https://github.com/JoGorska/mileage-tracker/issues/12) As a HR worker I can copy and paste reports so that I can easily update payroll system with the mileage for each employer

+#### Traffic app further development

+[#30](https://github.com/JoGorska/mileage-tracker/issues/30) As a site owner I can edit and delete the traffic alerts so that I can remove inappropriate content

+[#58](https://github.com/JoGorska/mileage-tracker/issues/58) As a driver I can see traffic alerts added by other drivers displayed on a map so that see any problems in my area

 ### Wireframes
 However I have designed both desktop and mobile wireframes in the same time, but I have taken mobile first approach.
 This is an app for drivers and it has to look good and work well on a small mobile.